ni-cky/system/Abilities/Abilities.md

 **Actually left handed**
 Requirement: Impression 2
 When taking an attack action with a one handed weapon, you may impose difficulty on the attack equal to your impression dice pool size.
 Your next attack against the same target has a difficulty reduction equal to double your impression dice pool size.
-For this effect to take place you need to swap the main weapon hand.
+For this effect to take place you need to swap the main weapon hand for 1 AP.

 **Totally a traitor**
 Requirement: Impression 3